-One of the results of the post mortem examination of Dora was a rare opportunity to view an elephant's exposed stomach and intestines.
-A function of the large stomach is to provides storage for the large quantity of vegetation consumed.
-The intestines of a male African elephant can be as long as 19 metres and the products of digestion are absorbed through the thin walls of the caecum which are supplied with many blood vessels.
+One of the results of the post mortem examination of Dora was a rare opportunity to view the exposed stomach and intestines.
+A function of the large stomach is to provides storage for the vegetation consumed.
+The intestines of a male African elephant can be as long as 19 metres and the products of digestion are absorbed through the thin walls of the caecum which is supplied with many blood vessels.